juji-io/datalevin/benchmarks/write-bench/README.md

 It should be mentioned that for bulk loading of large amount of data,  Datalevin has the option to use `init-db` and `fill-db` functions.
-For example, it took 5.3 seconds to load this data set using `init-db` and `fill-db`.
+For example, it took 5.3 seconds to load this data set using `init-db` and `fill-db`, slightly better than the fastest SQLite's 6.7 seconds at WAL batch size 1000.

-Note that Datalevin build index at data load time so it is maintenance free, whereas SQLite does not build index at transaction time so users have to manage indices.
+Finally, Datalevin builds index at data load time so it is maintenance free, whereas SQLite does not build index at transaction time so users have to manage indices.